-AEs reported in $\geq 5\%$ of patients in any arm of the CGRP inhibitor trials are presented in Appendix Table D17.
-The most commonly reported AEs involved injection-related issues (injection pain and injection-site reactions including erythema, induration, and pruritis), nasopharyngitis, and upper respiratory tract infection at 12 or 24 weeks.
-Two erenumab trials reported injection-site pain or reactions in $\leq 6\%$ of patients taking erenumab.
+AEs reported in \geq 5% of patients in each arm of the CGRP inhibitor trials are presented in Appendix Table D17.
+The most commonly reported AEs involved injection-related issues (injection pain and injection-site reactions including erythema, induration, and pruritis), nasopharyngitis, and upper respiratory tract infection by 12 or 24 weeks.
+Two erenumab trials reported injection-site pain or reactions in \leq 6% of patients taking erenumab.
 In the fremanezumab trials, 18-25% of patients reported specific injection-site reactions (18-21%, erythema; 20-25%) and up to 30% reported injection-site pain.
-For galcanezumab, 5% of patients reported an injection-site reaction and 8-17% of patients reported injection-site pain.
+For the galcanezumab trials, 5-8% of patients reported an injection-site reaction and 8-21% of patients reported injection-site pain.
 Nasopharyngitis and upper respiratory tract infection were reported in less than 12% of patients in erenumab, fremanezumab, and galcanezumab trials.
-Across the CGRP inhibitor trials, paresthesia, sinusitis, and dizziness were reported in $\leq 5\%$ of patients.
+Across the CGRP inhibitor trials, paresthesia, sinusitis, and dizziness were reported in \leq 5% of patients.
 In the trials of other preventive therapies, patients taking an active therapy generally reported more AEs and at a higher frequency than those on placebo (see Appendix Table D18).
 In these trials, the most commonly reported AEs were fatigue, cognitive symptoms (including cognitive difficulties, difficulty with memory, concentration, language), paresthesia, taste perversion, and weight change.
+Cognitive symptoms, paresthesia, taste perversion, and weight change.
 Cognitive symptoms, paresthesia, taste perversion, and weight change were more frequently reported in topiramate trials.
 Common only to amitriptyline trials were constipation (gastrointestinal symptoms) and dry mouth.